Quantum scale estimation: Quantum estimation of scale parameters

 Finally, using Eq.~\eqref{eq:opt-est-final} leads to

 in agreement with the result in Ref.~\cite{rubio2020}.

-We have thus identified a transparent and straightforward procedure---namely, solving Eq.~\eqref{eq:lyaponuv_eq} for $\mathcal{S}$---to construct the optimal POM and estimator for any given prior density and state, when the error is of a logarithmic and squared type.
-This, together with the minimum in Eq.~\eqref{eq:quantum_minimum}, fully solves our original optimisation problem in Eq.~\eqref{eq:min_def}.
-App.~\ref{app:JJ-path} offers, in addition, an alternative path based on the proof in Ref.~\cite{jesus2020mar} leading to the same solution.
+We have thus identified a transparent and straightforward procedure---solving Eq.~\eqref{eq:lyaponuv_eq} for $\mathcal{S}_{\boldsymbol{y}}$---to construct the optimal POM [Eq.\eqref{eq:opt-pom-final}] and estimator [Eqs.~\eqref{eq:opt-est-final} and \eqref{eq:optest-probability}] for any prior probability and density operator, when the error is logarithmic and squared.
+This, together with the minimum in Eq.~\eqref{eq:quantum_minimum}, fully solves the optimisation problem in Eq.~\eqref{eq:min_def}.
+For an alternative derivation using the method in Ref.~\cite{jesus2020mar}, see Appendix~\ref{app:JJ-path}.